wwfyde/dify-docs/en/tutorials/model-configuration/localai.md

     - Embedding Model: `all-MiniLM-L6-v2`

       External access name: `text-embedding-ada-002` (This name is customizable and can be configured in `models/embeddings.yaml`).
-    > If you use the Dify Docker deployment method, you need to pay attention to the network configuration to ensure that the Dify container can access the endpoint of LocalAI.
-The Dify container cannot access localhost inside, and you need to use the host IP address.
+    > If you use the MoLook Docker deployment method, you need to pay attention to the network configuration to ensure that the MoLook container can access the endpoint of LocalAI.
+The MoLook container cannot access localhost inside, and you need to use the host IP address.

-5. Integrate the models into Dify.
+5. Integrate the models into MoLook.

    Go to `Settings > Model Providers > LocalAI` and fill in: